Salgado-Andres/Salgado-Information-Matrix/README.md

 The synthesis of RE principles with φ⁰ compilation, ψ⁰ kernels, and soulitron dynamics represents original research by Andrés Salgado.

-## 📄 License
+## 📄 License & Intellectual Property

-© 2025 Andrés Salgado.
-This project is released under the [MIT License](LICENSE).
+© 2025 Andrés Salgado. **All Rights Reserved.** Source code is released under the [MIT License](LICENSE).

-The Salgado Information Matrix, including its φ⁰ compiler, recursive collapse framework, and theoretical foundations, represents original research by Andrés Salgado.
+The Salgado Information Matrix, including its φ⁰ compiler, recursive collapse framework, and theoretical foundations, represents original intellectual property.

 ### Fair Use Policy
 - ✅ Academic research and citation